chebwaplus/Losp/docs/using-losp.md

 		{ lists true }
 		{ cons-cells false }
 		{ TCO false }
-		{ hamburgers false } // but host apps can!
+		{ hamburgers false } // but host apps can (and should?) support them!
 	}
 }}
 ```